 Love is our regulator.
 It governs our attitudes and actions in our daily relationships.

-Without love, we are not operating like Christ and we are not operating like God.
+Without love, we are not working like Christ and we are not operating like God.
 Without love, we are just noise with no substance of what He is working through us.

-This can only happen if what you are trying to do in your life has love as its construction materials.
+This can only happen if what you are trying to do in your life has love as its construction material.